31st Army (Soviet Union)

-The 31st Army (Russian: 31-я армия)was a field army of the Red Army during the Second World War.
+The 31st Army (Russian: 31-я армия) was a field army of the Red Army during the Second World War.

 Formation

-The army was formed on 15 July 1941 in the Moscow Military District.
-It was ordered to create a defensive line along Ostashkov - Selizharovo - Rzhev.
-The army was stationed between the 27th Army to the north and the 49th Army to the south.
+The army was formed on 15 July 1941 within the Moscow Military District Moscow Military District.
+It was tasked with establishing a defensive line along the Ostashkov - Selizharovo - Rzhev axis.
+In this deployment, the army was positioned between the 27th Army to the north and the 49th Army to the south.